slamora/brackets-wiki/Language-Support-Changes.md

 To support this, we would need to detect external changes to included CSS files even if the corresponding CSS file is not open in Brackets.
 Such an external change would then need to be treated like the user saving the file.

-Updating on change is not possible in this scenario since the external tool only has access to the contents of the file through the file system.
+Updating on change is not possible in this scenario since the external tool only has access to the content of the file through the file system.

 ### Internal Precompilation